 West End Live

 This annual event gives you the chance to see performances from top West End musicals for free in Trafalgar Square.
-This year West End Live (24 – 25 June 2017) showcases musicals such as Annie, Les Miserables, Kinky Boots, Wicked and The Lion King.
+This year West End Live (22nd – 23rd June) showcases musicals such as Les Miserables, Mamma Mia! and Everybody’s Talking About Jamie.

-The popular Udderbelly and Wonderground festivals have combined this year to form the new Underbelly Festival (until 30 September 2017) at the Southbank.
-The live entertainment festival offers a marvellous programme of live comedy, circus, cabaret and family entertainment, as well as street food stalls and outdoor bars.
+The popular Underbelly Festival is back at the Southbank.
+The live entertainment festival is running until 29th September, and offers a fantastic programme of live comedy, circus, cabaret and family entertainment, as well as street food stalls and outdoor bars.

 Cost: Varies according to show.